Dealing With Regrets Caused By Your Poor People Skills

 - "I should have learned (an instrument/a sport/a language/how to drive/etc.) when I was younger.
 My life would be so much simpler now if I had that skill."

-- "If only I hadn't let such-and-such a chance pass me by."
+- "If only I hadn't let X chance pass me by."

-- Anything dating related, e.g., "I should have talked to that person", "I should have said yes when that person asked me out", "I should have made a move on that person when I had a chance", etc.
+- Anything dating related, e.g., "I should have talked to that guy", "I should have said yes when _____ asked me out", "I should have made a move on her when I had a chance", etc.

 It's hard not to let this stuff get to you sometimes.
 Especially if you're still not where you want to be socially, it's pretty easy to get caught up in all the "what if's".
 Here are my thoughts on dealing with your regrets:

 You're never going to totally get over all your regrets

 You tend to be more regretful when your life currently isn't going so well